obniz/obniz/src/parts/Ble/EMDCB/README.md

 ## getData()
 Parses advertisement and retrieves data.
+There are two types of advertisements, Sensor Data and Commissioning Data, which differ in the data they return.
+(see data format)
 ```javascript
 // Javascript Example
 await obniz.ble.initWait();